Princess Elise of Hohenlohe-Langenburg: Biography

 Elise was born in Langenburg as the second child and first daughter of Hermann, Prince of Hohenlohe-Langenburg and his wife Princess Leopoldine of Baden, daughter of Prince Wilhelm of Baden.
 She was a grand-niece of Queen Victoria, as Princess Victoria of Saxe-Coburg-Saalfeld, who was also the mother of Queen Victoria, had been previously married to Emich Carl, 2nd Prince of Leiningen with whom she had two children, one of whom was Elise's paternal grandmother.
+She was known as "Elli" to her relatives.

 Elise had one elder brother Ernst who, at their father's death, succeeded to the title of 7th Prince of Hohenlohe-Langenburg (Fürst zu Hohenlohe-Langenburg), and one younger sister Princess Feodora (1866–1932), who in 1894, married Emich, 5th Prince of Leiningen.

 Marriage

 On 11 November 1884, Elise married in Langenburg, Heinrich XXVII, Prince Reuss Younger Line, eldest child of Heinrich XIV, Prince Reuss Younger Line (1832–1913), and his wife, Duchess Agnes of Württemberg (1835–1886).
 They had five children: